Frequently Asked Questions

 What does Workup do?

-Workup runs AI-powered cardiac measurement (VHS/VLAS) from a photo of a thoracic radiograph, predicts urine specific gravity from bloodwork (public beta), and bundles seven clinical calculators — CRI, fluid therapy, chemo BSA, transfusion, RER, HHS, Pro-Sal.
+Workup runs AI-powered cardiac measurement (VHS/VLAS) from a photo of a canine thoracic radiograph, predicts feline urine specific gravity from bloodwork (currently in pilot), and bundles seven clinical calculators — CRI, fluid therapy, chemo BSA, transfusion, RER, HHS, Pro-Sal.
 Results can be exported as client-friendly PDF handouts.

 How accurate is the VHS/VLAS measurement?